polyaxon/polyaxon/site/integrations/artifacts-on-minio.md

 ## Deploy Minio

-Before using Minio, you need to deployed it and create a bucket to host your outputs.
+Before using Minio, you need to deploy it and create a bucket to host your outputs.

-For that you can use the Helm stable chart: `helm install stable/minio --name=plx-minio --namespace=polyaxon`
+For that, you can use the Helm stable chart: `helm install stable/minio --name=plx-minio --namespace=polyaxon`

 ## Create a bucket on Minio